-- Keras is a NN framework, but it's only the top-most level. - More accurately, it's an API standard for creating neural networks. - Designed for fast development of networks. - The original version ran on top of a 'back end', which by default is now TensorFlow, as Keras is being absorbed into TensorFlow. - Historically it ran on top of many other backends also: Theano, CNTK, MXNet, TypeScript, JavaScript, PlaidML, Scala, CoreML, and others. - Because it's a proper framework, all of the NN goodies you need are already built into it. - Because the recommended way is to use Keras through Tensorflow, that is the way we will be using it.
+- Keras is a NN framework, but it's only the top-most level. - More accurately, it's an API standard for creating neural networks. - Designed for fast development of networks. - Runs on top of a 'back end', which by default is now TensorFlow. - It can currently can run on Tensorflow, Torch or JAX. - Historically it ran on top of many other backends also: Theano, CNTK, MXNet, TypeScript, JavaScript, PlaidML, Scala, CoreML, and others. - Because it's a proper framework, all of the NN goodies you need are already built into it. - Because the recommended way is to use Keras through Tensorflow, that is the way we will be using it.